gumshoesbex/gumshoesbex/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on prework for Tech Elevator.
+- 🔭 I’m currently studying at Tech Elevator!
 - 😄 Pronouns: she/hers
 - ⚡ Fun fact: I recently played drums for a production of Urinetown.